lcamichigan/sigman/README.md

 1. View the Filtered Donations sheet of the Sigma Zeta Address List.
 Cell A2 of this sheet contains a [`FILTER`](https://support.google.com/docs/answer/3093197).
-Change the `FILTER` so that it has two conditions: one for the earliest date of donations, for
+Change the `FILTER` so that it has two conditions, one for the earliest date of donations, for
 example:

     ```